-13.1 All staff members are made aware of the boundaries of appropriate behaviour and conduct.
-These matters form part of staff induction and are outlined in the Staff Code of Conduct/Staff Behaviour Policy.

-13.2 It is essential that the high standards of concern and professional responsibility adopted with regard to alleged child abuse by parents are similarly displayed when members of staff are accused of abuse.

-13.3 The school works in accordance with statutory guidance and the SET procedures (2017) http://www.safeguardingsouthend.co.uk/children/downloads_57_2548837678.pdf in respect of allegations against an adult working with children (in a paid or voluntary capacity).
-Section 7 of the current SET procedures provides detailed information regarding this.

-13.4 The school has processes in place for reporting any concerns about a member of staff (or any adult working with children).
+- 13.1 All staff members are made aware of the boundaries of appropriate behaviour and conduct.
+These matters form part of staff induction and are outlined in the Staff Code of Conduct/Staff Behaviour Policy. - 13.2 It is essential that the high standards of concern and professional responsibility adopted with regard to alleged child abuse by parents are similarly displayed when allegations are made about members of staff. - 13.3 The school works in accordance with statutory guidance and the SET procedures (2019) in respect of allegations against an adult working with children (in a paid or voluntary capacity).
+Section 7 of the current SET procedures provides detailed information regarding this. - 13.4 The school has processes in place for reporting any concerns about a member of staff (or any adult working with children).
 Any concerns about the conduct of a member of staff will be referred to the Headteacher (or the Deputy Headteacher in their absence).
 This role is distinct from the Designated Child Protection Lead as the named person should have sufficient status and authority in the school to manage employment procedures.
 Staffing matters are confidential and the school must operate within statutory guidance around Data Protection.

 Where the concern involves the Headteacher, it should be reported direct to the Chair of Governors.
+Where the concern involves the Proprietor, (FOR INDEPENDENT SCHOOLS) it should be reported direct to the Local Authority Designated Officer (LADO).